Immunotherapy for Lung Cancer

 Lung Cancer Immunotherapy and Other Treatments

-Besides immunotherapy, you may receive other lung cancer treatments.
-Depending on your health, lung cancer type, and other factors, these treatments may include the following.
+Besides immunotherapy, you may receive other lung cancer treatments depending on your health, lung cancer type, and other factors.
+Using more than one treatment besides immunotherapy for lung cancer is often recommended to help kill more cancer cells.

 Surgery